All Episodes

 But I thought a lot of what he just said was rather quite revealing.

-And I think the people who say it was just a star, Really have got to examine his photographs of the same area, taken under the same conditions, re-imaged, where there is just a star and nothing even remotely like what he originally imaged.
+And I think the people who say it was just a star really have got to examine his photographs of the same area taken under the same conditions, reimaged where there is just a star and nothing even remotely like what he originally imaged.

-At any rate, at any rate, there we are.
+At any rate, there we are.

 Well, he has a very ample supply of photographic evidence, and I'm quite sure that a lot can be derived from the photographs that he can offer.

-We'll proceed with this committee.
+All right, so we'll proceed with this committee.

 You bet.